mindreframer/graphdb-stuff/Readme.md

       JRuby wrapper for OrientDB
        94 commits, last change: 2013-03-20 09:22:21, 32 stars, 6 forks

+    andreasronge/neo4j:
+      A Graph Database for JRuby.
+It uses the java lib neo4j as storage and lucene for quering/indexing 1000+ commits, last change: 2013-07-04 20:36:38, 567 stars, 86 forks

     iansrobinson/cypher-recipes:
       Examples of using Cypher to accomplish different tasks 7 commits, last change: 2013-06-24 01:14:16, 0 stars, 0 forks